zying0827/LSV-PA/lsv/pa1/README.md

 For Exercises 2 and 3, please put the required items under "`lsv/pa1/`", i.e., this folder.
 Compress the "`lsv/pa1/`" folder as a single *.tgz* file and submit it on NTU cool.
 For Exercise 4, please develop your code under "src/ext-lsv".
 You are asked to submit your assignments by creating pull requests to your own branch.
-To avoid plagiarism, please push files and create pull requests at the last moment before the deadline.
-Please see the [GitHub page](https://github.com/NTU-ALComLab/LSV-PA) for more details.
+To avoid plagiarism, please push files and create pull requests between 21:00 and 23:59 on the due datelease push files and create Please see the [GitHub page](https://github.com/NTU-ALComLab/LSV-PA) for more details.

 ### 1. [Getting Familiar with GitHub] (0%)